sonar-perl/sonar-perl/README.md

 # SonarQube Perl Plugin

 This is a [SonarQube](http://www.sonarqube.org/) [plugin](http://docs.sonarqube.org/display/PLUG/Plugin+Library)
-to integrate popular features like code coverage, Perl::Critic and test reporting for perl projects.
+to integrate popular features like code coverage, Perl::Critic and test reporting for your perl projects.

 You can see it in action [here](http://sonarqube.racodond.com/dashboard/index/1015)!